The Alan Burnham Ultra Hard Christmas Quiz 2020 - the answers!

 Third prize: A year's subscription to Scout and Scouting.

-The Alan Burnham Ultra Hard Christmas Quiz 2020!
+The Alan Burnham Ultra Hard Christmas Quiz 2020 - the answers!

 1. On a recent Bake Off, the contestants had to make a Swiss roll.
 Having done that, the next item was a dried fruit delicacy in flaky pastry.
-I immediately saw a scouting link ……what?
+I immediately saw a scouting link - what?
+This would be Jam Roll and Eccles (cake), Baden Powell's Rolls Royce and caravan.

-3. A support for each month of the year, a diameter for each day of the year and a height for each week of the year…what is it?
+3. A support for each month of the year, a diameter for each day of the year and a height for each week of the year - what is it?
+The Millennium Dome (O2 Arena) has 12 support columns, is 365m in diameter and is 52m high in the middle.

 Ice Shirt Tegan Allow